Biology

 CAS BI 655: Developmental Neurobiology

-Fundamental principles of developmental neurobiology.
-Course stresses molecular mechanisms that underlie early neural development, differentiation, process outgrowth, and behavior.
-Three hours lecture, one hour discussion. -
+Undergraduate Prerequisites: CASBI 203 or CASBI 325 or CASNE 203 or consent of instructor.
+Fundamental principles of developmental neurobiology, stressing molecular mechanisms that underlie early neural development, differentiation, process outgrowth, and behavior.
+Two hours lecture, two hours paper presentation and discussion. -

 CAS BI 671: Survey of Ecology, Behavior, Evolution, and Marine Biology

-Undergraduate Prerequisites: Biology graduate students, who have not yet taken their qualifying exam, in areas of Ecology, Behavior, Evolution, and Marine Biology.
-Other s will be permitted at the discretion of the instructor. - Introduces graduate students to current faculty and graduate student research in ecology, behavior, evolution, and marine biology.
+Graduate Prerequisites: Biology graduate students, who have not yet taken their qualifying exam, in areas of Ecology, Behavior, Evolution, and Marine Biology.
+Others will be permitted at the discretion of the instructor.
+Introduces graduate students to current faculty and graduate student research in ecology, behavior, evolution, and marine biology.
 Students and faculty share expertise and establish collaborations, helping the Department of Biology to leverage its most important asset: intellectual capital. -

 CAS BI 681: Molecular Biology of the Neuron